 - Swift and certain loss of licence for lower-range offenders (from 20 May 2019)

 - New alcohol interlock laws for mid-range offenders

 - A new combined drink and drug driving offence

 Importantly, since 20 May 2019, if you are caught drink driving over the legal limit in NSW, even if it’s a first-time or low-range offence, police may suspend your licence immediately – because drink driving has no place on our roads.

-Further information about offences and current penalties for different drink-driving offences can be found on the Roads and Maritime Services website.
+Further information about offences and current penalties for different drink-driving offences can be found on the Transport for NSW website.

 Since 20 May 2019, a streamlined process that delivers swift and certain penalties applies to drivers who commit a first-time, lower-range drink-driving offence (which can include low, special and novice range drink-driving offences).